 International Family Retreats

-In partnership with local churches, International Family Retreats provide Christ-centered care and encouragement in an accessible camp environment for families affected by disability in developing countries.
+In partnership with local churches, International Family Retreats provide Christ-centered care and encouragement in an accessible camp environment for families impacted by disability in developing countries.

 Cause 4 Life, Global Missions and Internships

-Church Engagement partners with churches to help create a disability-welcoming environment, providing resources and disability ministry training.
+Our Church Engagement team partners with churches to help create a disability-welcoming environment, providing resources and disability ministry training.

 Christian Institute on Disability